Biomedical engineering accreditation

 Student outcomes

-Based on discussions with stake holders and national expectations of the Engineering Accreditation Commission of ABET, the BME undergraduate program is designed to produce graduates who are able to:
+Based on discussions with stake holders and national expectations of the Engineering Accreditation Commission of ABET, our undergraduate program is designed to produce graduates who demonstrate the following:

 The BME curriculum builds throughout the four years, introducing students to the knowledge, skills, and experience necessary to meet these outcomes and revisiting the information in later courses.